The Greenway of the Gaves

 - The route is dotted with signs informing you about the history of the surrounding villages.

-- A pleasant ‘flat’ ride this is a great option for those with young families and is completely car free.
+- A pleasant ‘flat’ ride this is a great option for those with young families and is completely traffic free.